GENERAL ASSEMBLY OF NORTH CAROLINA

 factors exist, it the court may depart from the presumptive range

-finds that aggravating factors are present and the court determines they
+that aggravating factors are present and the court determines they are

-are sufficient to outweigh any mitigating factors that are present, it may
+sufficient to outweigh any mitigating factors that are present, it may impose a

 (c) Written Findings; When Required. - The court shall make findings of the aggravating and mitigating factors present in the offense only if, in its discretion, it departs from the presumptive range of sentences specified in G.S.
 15A-1340.17(c)(2).
 If the jury finds factors in aggravation, the court shall ensure that those findings are entered in the court's determination of sentencing factors form or any comparable document used to record the findings of sentencing factors.
 Findings shall be in writing.
 The requirement to make findings in order to depart from the presumptive range applies regardless of whether the sentence of imprisonment is activated or suspended.